Wiring Our Souls For God

 In today’s Gospel (John 15:9-17) we are reminded of God’s unconditional love for us as well as our obligation as authentic Catholics to emulate this love by in turn loving our neighbor as ourselves.

 How do we remain in Jesus’ love?
 We accomplish this by keeping His commandments, and Jesus reminds us that in keeping His commandments, His joy will be in us.
-Joy can be found in God alone; our souls are wired for God, joy our destiny.
+Joy can be found in God alone; our souls are wired for God, eternal joy our ultimate destiny.

 In a world which preaches the unbridled pursuit of one‘s own personal pleasure and enjoyment as the roadmap to self-fulfillment and self-actualization, this notion of abiding by a set of very exacting and unambiguous laws can run counter to the aforementioned secular message, so much so that the very act of surrendering one’s self to God is a tremendous act of faith in and of itself.